 We say it in most articles we write, so excuse us for being redundant.
-But for many of us our Bimmers are unfortunately getting old.
+But for many of us our BMWs are unfortunately getting old.
 Ok…insert your sad frowny face emoji here.

 A BMW E46 rough idle repair is a fairly simple job that requires replacing your DISA and idle control valves.
 If you are interested in what the DISA and idle control valves do, please refer to our rough idle repair article for the BMW E60 5 series where we go into a more in depth discussion.

-The BMW Repair Guide recommends replacing both valves when performing a BMW E46 rough idle repair.
+The BMW Repair Guide recommends replacing both valves when fixing a BMW with a rough idle on startup.
 Since both parts have a maximum life span of approximately 100,000 miles, if one is failing most likely the other is ready to go as well.
 Do yourself a favor and spend the extra money and replace both parts.

 - Remove the right side engine cover using a pick and a 10mm nut driver as shown below.